kalavhan/facebook-clone/README.md

   <h3 align="center">Fakebook</h3>
   <p align="center">
-    Facebook clone with the basic funcionalities of the social app, built with Ruby on Rails
+    Web social media app with the core functions of facebook, built with Ruby on Rails
     <br />
     <a href="#table-of-contents"><strong>Explore the docs »</strong></a>
     <br />